plone/training/angular/angular.rst

   [theme:genericsetup]

-As you can see, we have added an extra section named ``[theme:genericsetup]``, that's how collective.themesitesetup gets enabled.
+As you can see, we have added an extra section named ``[theme:genericsetup]``.
+That's how collective.themesitesetup gets enabled.

 Now we need to save our current Plone configuration into our theme.

-We need to use the collective.themesitesetup export feature available here: http://whatever.herokuapp.com/Plone/++theme++plonecustom/@@export-site-setup.
+We need to use the ``collective.themesitesetup`` export feature available here: http://whatever.herokuapp.com/Plone/++theme++plonecustom/@@export-site-setup.

-Obviously we do not need to export everything, in our current case we just want to get the comment feature related configuration and the content type configuration, so we just select `typeinfo` and `plone.app.registry`.
+Obviously we do not need to export everything, in our current case we just want to get the comment feature related configuration and the content type configuration, so we just select ``typeinfo`` and ``plone.app.registry``.

-After clicking on `Export`, our theme will contain a new folder named ``install``.
+After clicking on ``Export``, our theme will contain a new folder named ``install``.

-Now we can download our theme from the Theming control panel and extract the resulting .zip file in our Angular project which contains now a folder named ``./plonecustom``.
+Now we can download our theme from the Theming control panel and extract the resulting .zip file in our Angular project which now contains a folder named ``./plonecustom``.

 Pushing The Plone Configuration From The Angular Project
 --------------------------------------------------------

-Let's add `plonetheme-upload` to our development dependencies:
+Let's add ``plonetheme-upload`` to our development dependencies:

 .. code-block:: console